Legends-of-Gramdatis/gramados-v2/lore markdowns/Island - Monsalac/Monsalac.md

 ---

-### 🏡 **Modern Laressier Mansion**
+### 🏡 **Ashwick Manor**

-* Modest home on the eastern coast.
+* Modest estate on the eastern coast of Monsalac.
-* Constructed by **Marquis Alain Laressier**, survivor of the revolt.
+* Built by **Marquis Alain Laressier** after fleeing the destruction of Castle Avencliff.
-* Still carries the family name, though no longer central to island life.
+* Situated on a hill overlooking coastal farmland.
+* Symbol of retreat and resilience — a quiet echo of former nobility.

 **Lore:**

-> The house is quiet.
-Not forgotten — just quieter than it used to be.
+> The manor no longer commands the land — but it remembers how to endure.

 ---